billybimbob/storage-deployments/README.md

-# storage-deployments
+# Storage-deployments

-Deployment scripts set up OrangeFS, MongoDB, and Redis in Chameleon
+Deployment scripts to set up OrangeFS, MongoDB, and Redis in Chameleon